 She did well.

-But just before the first two jakes reached the decoys, one became suspicious.
-I couldn’t tell why, but they were obscured by trunks and branches, and she couldn’t quite get a shot.
+Just before the first two jakes reached the decoys, one became suspicious.
+I couldn’t tell why.
+They were obscured by trunks and branches, and she couldn’t quite get a shot.
 They began to amble away, stiff-necked.

 My heart pounded in my ears.